 - The sponsor must be a bona fide commercial organization, preferably with links in the community.

 - The Board will take into consideration the anticipated community impact of the sponsorship, particularly when the sponsor’s products or public image may be deemed sensitive.

 - The sponsorship shall not imply endorsement of the company or its products and services and should prohibit sponsors from making statements which suggest a sponsor’s products and services are endorsed by the Kingston Frontenac Public Library or Municipalities.
 The sponsorship must not result in or be perceived as giving any preferential treatment outside the sponsorship agreement.

 - Sponsorships will not be accepted from any sponsor that in any manner portray, promote or condone stereotyping of any group or discrimination as defined by the Ontario Human Rights Code.

 - The sponsorship agreement will be in the form of a letter (for sponsorships under $25,000 that do not include any naming rights) or a contract (for those over $25,000 and/or those involving naming rights).
 The sponsor must agree to acknowledge the mission of the Kingston Frontenac Public Library, and have no conflict of interest.
 The sponsorship agreement will include the following:

-- The sponsor must acknowledge that Library policy, planning, collections and presentations rest solely with the Board
+- The sponsor must acknowledge that Library policy, planning, collections and presentations rest solely with the Library

 - What the sponsor is contributing and what the value of the contribution represents